From touted recruit to undrafted free agent, Kyle Allen is used to fighting for his job

 The other was Scott Turner, then the quarterbacks coach on Rivera’s staff in Carolina.

-“They've really had a huge impact on his life,” Mike Allen said of Rivera and Turner.
-“They are the first coaches that have really invested in him, believed in him, and saw what he is as a man as much as an athlete.
+“They’ve really had a huge impact on his life,” Mike Allen said of Rivera and Turner.
+“They are the first coaches that have really invested in him, believed in him and saw what he is as a man as much as an athlete.
 They gave him a shot, and he made the most of it.”

 Always ‘about the work’